Urban Farmer in Training – Summer Only

 Specific Duties and Responsibilities

-- Assist with seedling production in our passive solar greenhouse.
+• Assist with seedling production in our greenhouse.

-- Participate in selected evening and weekend work opportunities including, but not limited to on-farm events, Sunday morning Northside Farmers’ Markets, and Community Volunteer Days at Troy Gardens and the Goodman Youth Farm.
+• Participate in selected evening and weekend work opportunities including, but not limited to on-farm events, Thursday evening farm stands, Sunday morning Northside Farmers’ Markets, and Community Volunteer Days at Troy Gardens and the Goodman Youth Farm.

 Desirable Knowledge, Skills, and Abilities